Charities in the UK play a vital role in society – they make a difference to millions of lives in our country and across the world.

 We want the information on How Charities Work to be used widely, so we’ve chosen to make it available under a Creative Commons licence – which is less restrictive than a traditional, ‘all rights reserved’ approach.

-Please use our feedback page if you have any ideas or questions about this website.
+Please get in touch with NCVO if you have any ideas for, or questions about, this website.

 If you are a journalist and would like further information on charities, please contact the NCVO press office.